retorquere/zotero-deb/README.md

 This repository updates to new releases within 24 hours, usually faster.

+## Contents of the packages

-The packages are "fat installers" -- the debs include the Zotero/Juris-M binaries, as built by Zotero/Juris-M themselves.
+The packages include the whole Zotero/Juris-M binaries, as built by Zotero / Juris-M teams themselves.

+The packages provide a system-wide installation (into the `/usr/lib` directory), as opposed to a single-user installation (e.g. in your `HOME` directory).

 ## Installing Zotero / Juris-M